GET IN TOUCH

 How Eligible Workers Can Claim The Deduction

 Taxpayers who receive pension or annuity income should review Form W-4P.
-Those without wage income may need to adjust estimated tax payments to avoid an unexpected tax bill.
+Those without wage income may need to adjust their estimated tax payments to avoid an unexpected tax bill.
 A tax professional or financial planner can help seniors coordinate withholding across wages, retirement income, and other sources reported on Form 1099 or Form W-2.

 Example Of The New Tax Impact